Abiola Irele

 Francis Abiola Irele (commonly Abiola Irele, 22 May 1936 – 2 July 2017) was a Nigerian academic best known as the doyen of Africanist literary scholars worldwide.
 He was Provost at Kwara State University, founded in 2009 in Ilorin, Nigeria.
-Before moving back to Nigeria, Irele was Visiting Professor of African and African American Studies and of Romance Languages and Literatures at Harvard University.
+Before moving back to Nigeria, Irele was visiting professor of African and African American Studies and of Romance Languages and Literatures at Harvard University.

 Early life

 Abiola Irele was born in Igbo-Ora, Nigeria, and moved to Enugu very early in his life.
-His father is from Uokha while his mother is from Ora both in Owan area of Edo State, the first language he learned was Igbo, which he learned from the servants who worked for his father and took care of him growing up.
+His father was from Uokha while his mother was from Ora, both in Owan area of Edo State.
+The first language he learned was Igbo, which he learned from the servants who worked for his father and took care of him growing up.
 After moving to Lagos in 1940, he began to speak Yoruba.
 In 1943, after a fight between his parents, Irele returned with his mother to Ora, where he picked up and developed a fluency in the Ora language over the course of a year.
-However, after returning to Lagos in 1944 to live with his father, he began to predominantly speak Yoruba and maintained it as his ethnic identification.
+However, after returning to Lagos in 1944 to live with his father, he began predominantly to speak Yoruba and maintained it as his ethnic identification.

 Irele's first encounter with literature was through folk tales and the oral poets who recounted "raras" in the streets.
 During the years of his formal education, he began to read more English literature.

 Education and career

 Irele graduated from Ibadan University in 1960.
-Immediately after graduation, he went to Paris to learn French and completed a Ph.D in French at the University of Paris, Sorbonne, in 1966.
+Immediately after graduation, he went to Paris to learn French, and in 1966 completed a Ph.D. in French at the University of Paris, Sorbonne.
 On his return to Nigeria, he was employed on the Languages Faculty at the University of Lagos, and then at the University of Ghana, Legon.
+While at the University of Lagos, he edited the student journal The Horn, founded by his classmate John Pepper Clark, which published early writings by the likes of Chinua Achebe, Wole Soyinka and Christopher Okigbo.

-He was editor of Black Orpheus magazine, from 1968 until 1975.
+From 1968 until 1975, Irele was editor of Black Orpheus magazine.
 He also held teaching positions at the University of Ife (now Obafemi Awolowo University), and in 1975 at the University of Ibadan, where he was Chair of Languages.
 In 1989, he moved to Ohio State University in the U.S. as Professor of African, French and Comparative Literature.

 He was Provost at Kwara State University, founded in 2009, in Ilorin, Nigeria.
-Before moving back to Nigeria, Irele was Visiting Professor of African and African American Studies and of Romance Languages and Literatures at Harvard University.
+Before moving back to Nigeria, Irele was visiting professor of African and African American Studies and of Romance Languages and Literatures at Harvard University.